 How are cartilage and osteochondral injuries diagnosed?

 Diagnosis begins with a discussion with your doctor and a thorough examination.
 Cartilage injuries also generally require sophisticated imaging for a full evaluation.
-UC San Diego Health System specializes in advanced imaging techniques that provide the most accurate noninvasive evaluation of the joint surface.
+UC San Diego Health specializes in advanced imaging techniques that provide the most accurate noninvasive evaluation of the joint surface.

 How are cartilage and osteochondral injuries treated?

 Treatment of cartilage injuries is complex and must be individualized to the patient.
 UC San Diego has been a national leader in cartilage research and treatment for decades.
 We have a multidisciplinary team that designs individualized treatment plans, ranging from specific therapy programs to medications, injections and cartilage repair surgeries.
-UC San Diego Health System is also a national leader in osteochondral allograft transplants, in which cartilage and bone are transplanted to fill a significant joint defect.
+UC San Diego Health is also a national leader in osteochondral allograft transplants, in which cartilage and bone are transplanted to fill a significant joint defect.
 Speak to one of our cartilage specialists to determine the best treatment for you.